 The Galápagos may be the best destination worldwide for watching wildlife on land, but the marine marvels underwater are beyond belief.
-From snorkeling with playful sea lion pups and nonchalant sea turtles to diving with hammerheads and whale sharks, the Caribbean and Red Sea simply pale in comparison.
+After snorkeling with playful sea lion pups and nonchalant sea turtles or diving with hammerheads and whale sharks, the Caribbean and Red Sea simply pale in comparison.

 Kicker Rock (León Dormido), San Cristóbal

 The narrow channel between the sheer walls of this volcanic tuff cone is a prime snorkeling spot.
 White-tipped reef sharks, sea turtles, and rays are commonly seen in the channel, while divers go deeper to see hammerheads.
 A visit is combined with snorkeling among a sea lion colony at nearby Isla Lobos.

 Punta Vicente Roca, Isabela